 Miniature Railroad & Village®

-The Miniature Railroad, which celebrated its’ 100th Anniversary in 2019, features hundreds of wonderfully realistic animated scenes that illustrate the Pittsburgh region’s rich and diverse history up until 1940.
+The Miniature Railroad, which opened in 1954 in Buhl Planetarium, features hundreds of wonderfully realistic animated scenes that illustrate the Pittsburgh region’s rich and diverse history up until 1940.
 New models are added annually to the village.

 Newest Additions to The Miniature Railroad & Village®